-I was recently asked how women in general have the courage to go through birth more than one time.
+I was recently asked how people in general have the courage to go through birth more than one time.

 A while back I posted about my own experiences visiting the dentist.
 This experience involves my two-year-old.